Xi Jinping's call for open cooperation on tech 'couldn't be more timely': Gates - ExBulletin

 Gates said issues such as the Covid-19 pandemic, as well as other challenges ranging from food security to child welfare, do not stay within national borders.

-“So we need to commit to working across borders to address this,” Gates said.
+“So we must commit to working across borders to address this,” Gates said.

-“We need to put in place a global and broad response (to problems like Covid-19) based on innovation and cooperation,” said the Microsoft founder.
+“We must put in place a global and broad response (to problems like Covid-19) based on innovation and cooperation,” said the Microsoft founder.

-“China is already playing an important role in addressing complex global challenges, including future pandemics and food insecurity,” he told the gathering.
+“China is already playing an important role in addressing complex global challenges, including future pandemics and food insecurity,” he told the meeting.

-Earlier, Chinese President Xi Jinping said it was important “more than ever” for nations to deepen cooperation and share technology.

-China has been committed to a “win-win opening-up strategy” and is ready to join hands with others to promote science and technology innovation, according to its letter published by Xinhua News Agency.

 |